 6. Play a simple board game

 Many of the board games we have at our house can be played in Spanish instead of English!
 Candy Land, Chutes & Ladders, Operation, or Sequence for Kids are just a few that we have that we could play using Spanish.
 Many require only numbers and colors vocabulary.
 Grab a board game you have and be creative!
-If you’re looking for gift ideas for your bilingual kids, check out this gift guide for little linguists.
+Check out our favorites in this post: The Best Spanish Board Games for Your Bilingual Family.

 7. Play “Veo veo”